pellcorp/creality-wiki/docs/cartographer.md

 ![image](assets/images/check_usb_key.png)

 - If you get the message: `INFO - USB Key was recognised and mounted correctly (/tmp/udisk/sda1)`, your USB is perfect to use for a factory reset.
-- If you get no message at all before the script ends (after 60 seconds), your USB is defective.
+- If you get no message at all before the script ends (after 60 seconds), your USB thumb drive (aka USB key) is defective.
 You can check the `messages` file in the logs section of your UI to get more details about why the usb key could not be mounted!

 ### Calibration